qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config_ref.rst

   "include" : ["qx.util.*"]

-The class specifiers can include simple wildcards like 'qx.util.*' denoting a whole set of classes.
-A leading '=' in front of a class specifier means 'without dependencies' (like '=qx.util.*').
-These classes are e.g. included in generated Javascript.
+The class specifiers can include simple wildcards like 'qx.util.*' denoting all classes starting with the 'qx.util' name space.
+A leading '=' in front of a class specifier (e.g. '=qx.util.*') means 'without dependencies'.
+In this case, exactly the listed classes are included (wildcards expanded), but not their dependencies.
+Otherwise, for the given classes their dependencies are calculated recursively, and those classes are also included.

 .. _pages/tool/generator_config_ref#include_top-level: